 A sorbocharged power cycle designed around the AI factory.

-Synterran is engineering an industrial symbiosis for AI infrastructure — profitable compute today, clean power tomorrow, and durable carbon products on the horizon.
+Synterran is engineering an industrial symbiosis for AI infrastructure — compute today, clean power tomorrow, and durable carbon products on the horizon.
 From one thermodynamic cycle.
 Waste heat from the co-located compute load feeds back into the cycle.
 Carbon capture is built into cycle closure, not added downstream.
-At full scale, the architecture extends upstream — disaggregating hydrocarbons pre-combustion, where the molecule still has the free energy to rearrange itself into durable carbon and electricity.
+At full scale, the architecture extends upstream — disaggregating hydrocarbons pre-combustion, where the molecule still has the free energy to rearrange itself into durable carbon and power.

 Synterran architecture: hydrocarbons flow through the HydroCarbon Forge producing carbon materials, then through the Synterran Cycle powering a co-located AI Factory.